paulk-asert/groovy-data-science/subprojects/HousePrices/README.md

 ![linear regression house prices](../../docs/images/houses.png)

 Groovy code examples can be found in the [HousePrices](subprojects/HousePrices/src/main/groovy) subproject.
+There are example scripts which:
+* read from CSV files (multiple technologies)
+* explore finding outliers
+* look at displaying histograms showing the value spread for a particular feature (multiple technologies)
+* illustrate simple regression against one feature (multiple technologies)
+* illustrate multi-regression against multiple features (multiple technologies)
+* look at displaying errors (multiple technologies)

 You have several options for running the programs:

 * If you have opened the repo in IntelliJ (or your favourite IDE) you should be able to execute the examples directly in the IDE.